 5. (Optional, in case the signup is part of a deposit) - Sign the instant payment.

 Please note that we are not able to answer any questions regarding transactions over the phone.
-This to protect our user's safety.
+This is to protect our user's safety.

 We take complaints seriously.
 Trustly follows the Swedish Financial Supervisory Authority’s general guidelines on complaints management (FFFS 2002:23) and handles complaints in accordance with existing regulations.